 The goal for the book is immediately clear, and it's one I can wholeheartedly get behind.
 (If this quote doesn't light a fire in your heart, you might as well stop reading here.)
 Garbes' goal gets a million out of 5 from us.
 But a book cannot succeed on one good tribute quote alone, so I used the following criteria to judge the overall quality of Like a Mother.

 Garbes' own experience of the transition to first-time parenthood, in all its reproductive and emotional complexity, is the driving force of the book, and she has a knack for making it both personal and nearly universal.
 She expertly weaves together her own reproductive journey with evidence, observations, and other forms of knowledge in a way that makes the reader feel seen and heard, even if they don't share Garbes' exact obstacles or choices.
 Some may criticize Like a Mother for relying solely on Garbes' experience rather than including a wide array of birthing people, but the depth she achieves because of this tradeoff is well worth it.
 She earns a 5 out of 5 here — you won't struggle to see yourself represented here, like you might in so many other books in this market.

 The sources Garbes uses are diverse, up-to-date, and informative.
 She also chooses to draw from woman-identified people as much as possible, and provides solid critiques of evidence and practices that have excluded or oppressed vulnerable populations in healthcare.
 Her own background as a woman of color is clearly influential here, and the book is strong on discussions about health disparities, maternal mental health, and gaps in postpartum care.
 Even a birth worker can learn from this book because of the unique facts and perspectives that Garbes digs up.
-Her research, interpretation, and writing skills impressed our resident qualitative sociologist with a PhD, so she gets 5 out of 5.
+Her research, interpretation, and writing skills impressed me as a qualitative sociologist with a PhD, so she gets 5 out of 5.

 Bonus points for her (evidence-based) love of doulas: